Non-stationarity in correlation matrices for wind turbine SCADA-data and implications for failure detection: Theoretical background

 \subsection{Clustering}

 We will now introduce the clustering, which allows us to sort the correlation matrices into groups (clusters) and check, whether different typical states do exist.
-If we can identify these, we will refer to them as \textit{operational states}.
+If we can identify these, we will refer to them as \emph{operational states}.
 An integer will be assigned to each of them and the algorithm will label each matrix in the time series with one such integer.
-Instead of a time series of correlation matrices, we then have a new integer time series $n(\tau)$ with the range $n \in \lbrace 1, \dots, N \rbrace$ when $N$ is the number of clusters created. \\ The first outcome will then be as follows: If any decent clustering solution can be found, it is proof that typical states of the correlation structure exist.
-Then, analysing the resulting integer time series $n(\tau)$ can much easier reveal dependencies of the state on time or other factors. \\ Any method separating objects into groups needs a distance measure defined between those objects.
+Instead of a time series of correlation matrices, we then have a new integer time series $n(\tau)$ with the range $n \in \lbrace 1, \dots, N \rbrace$ when $N$ is the number of clusters created.

+The first outcome will then be as follows: If any decent clustering solution can be found, it is proof that typical states of the correlation structure exist.
+Then, analyzing the resulting integer time series $n(\tau)$ can much easier reveal dependencies of the state on time or other factors.

+Any method separating objects into groups needs a distance measure defined between those objects.
 For the correlation matrices we choose the euclidean distance \cite{Heckens2020a}.
 The reader can imagine that all matrix entries are written into a vector, effectively arranging the columns of the matrix underneath each other, so that the standard euclidean distance between vectors can be applied.
 The distance between the correlation matrices for the epochs starting at $\tau$ and $\tau'$ of turbine $l$ is then